Master of Public Health Program (MPH)

 This course serves as an introduction to the role of economics in health care and health policy.
 The microeconomic principles of supply and demand are introduced, and topics such as the demand for health, the derived demand for medical care, and the demand for health insurance are covered.
 On the supply side, the course examines the supply of medical care by physicians and hospitals, medical technology, and the role of managed care organizations.
 Implications of adverse selection, moral hazard, externalities, and asymmetric information are addressed.
 Cost benefit and cost effectiveness analyses are also introduced.
 The course examines the role of government in health care and health care reform including the implications of expanding insurance coverage under the Affordable Care Act.
 The effectiveness and efficiency of various health policies are also addressed, including government forms of insurance coverage such as Medicare, Medicaid, and the Department of Veterans' Affairs, price regulation of hospitals, provider payment reform, medical malpractice, uncompensated care, and health care workforce issues.
 Prerequisite: College Algebra and one of the following: Basic Statistics or Biostatistics, Introductory Micro- or Macro- Economics; or Consent of Instructor.
 On demand.

 The MPH Seminar is one component of the MPH Culminating Experience, and enrollment is concurrent with MPH 995.
-The course addresses current issues in public health.
-Presentations and discussions focus on dissemination, synthesis, and application of knowledge acquired through coursework and other public health learning experiences.
+Presentations, discussions, and activities focus on developing knowledge and skills that prepare students to be effective public health leaders and advocates.
 Prerequisite: Complete all MPH core courses.
 Corequisite: MPH 995.
-F,S,SS.
+On demand.

 MPH 594.
 Practicum.
 1-3 Credits.

 The Practicum is a planned, supervised, and evaluated practice experience.
 It provides an opportunity to apply basic public health competencies acquired through coursework.
-The Practicum is designed to meet student goals, specialization criteria, and the needs of the Practicum organization.
-An approved proposal is required prior to enrollment in this course.
+The Practicum is a group experience designed to meet MPH curricular goals and the needs of participating Practicum organizations.
 Prerequisites: Enrollment in MPH degree program, completion of core courses and consent of instructor.
 Repeatable to 3 credits.
-F,S,SS.
+On demand.

 The Scholarly Project is one component of the MPH Culminating Experience, and enrollment is concurrent with MPH 590.
 Students complete a project that demonstrates synthesis and application of knowledge acquired through coursework and other public health learning experiences.
 Prerequisite: Complete all MPH core courses or instructor permission.
 Corequisite: MPH 590.
 F,S,SS.